quiles/Adsorption_Clus/README.md

 ## Code for selecting representative (prototype) molecules:

 This algorithm uses the K-means clustering algorithm for selecting representative samples from a dataset of compounds.
-Both geometric-based features (eigen values of the Coulomb matrix) and external variables, such as energy, are considered as encoding features.
+In our experiments we taken both geometric-based features (eigenvalues of the Coulomb matrix) and external variables into account, albeit any descriptor might be used as input for the algorithm.

 **Usage:**